emil-d/ggen/README.md

 # GGEN

 GGEN (Graph-Generator Library) is a JavaScript library developed particularly for GUI, where it is necessary to show operational flows.
-It is based on the Van Der Ploeg algorithm for drawing tidy trees () and relies on D3.js;
+It is based on the algorthm proposed by Van Der Ploeg for drawing tidy trees [1] and relies on D3.js;

 ## Installation